Centril/rfcs/text/0000-uniform-generic-bounds.md

 ```

 What `for<'inner> ... &'a inner u8` means is that `bar` works for *any* choice
-of region `'inner`.
-In other words, it doesn't matter what region you choose.
+of lifetime `'inner`.
+In other words, it doesn't matter what lifetime you choose.
-By allowing any region it works just fine to pass `&x` to `bar` since `foo`
+By allowing any lifetime it works just fine to pass `&x` to `bar` since `foo`
-can pick the region instead of the caller of `foo` picking it.
+can pick the lifetime instead of the caller of `foo` picking it.

 [lifetime elision]: https://doc.rust-lang.org/nomicon/lifetime-elision.html

 If you think about it, the desugaring in (4) is exactly the same as for
 *[lifetime elision]* in general.
-However, when elided regions are expanded
+However, when elided lifetimes are expanded
-for normal functions there is something to "hang" the region on
+for normal functions there is something to "hang" the lifetime on
 (the parameters of the function).
 For example, if you write (5):

 ```rust